hashicorp-services/tfm/site/docs/index.md

 _tfm_ is a standalone CLI for Terraform Community Edition, Terraform Cloud, Terraform Enterprise migrations.

-HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements, customers, and partners during migrations.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements, partners, and customers during:

-This tool has been developed to assist HashiCorp Implementation Services and customer engagements during an migration of Terraform community edition configurations to TFC/TFE, TFE to TFC(or another TFE), or 1 TFC org to another TFC org.
-Having a tool allows HashiCorp and the customer the ability to standardize the migration process and reduce the time required to migrate at scale.
+- Terraform open source / community edition / core to TFC/TFE
+- TFE to TFC
+- TFC to TFE
+- 1 TFC Organization to another TFC Organization